lkngtn/1hive.org/content/An overview of the 1Hive DAO protocol.md

+---
+title: "An overview of the 1Hive DAO protocol"
+---

 The current version of the protocol consists of the following functional components:

 [[honey is money|Honey]] - [[Exploring cause-based currencies|is a caused-based currency]], grants access to participate in Conviction and Celeste.